inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 "Laugh while you can, monkey-boy."
 -- Dr. Emilio Lizardo
-There are three possibilities: Pioneer's solar panel has turned away from the sun; there's a large meteor blocking transmission; someone loaded Star Trek 3.2 into our video processor.
+There are three possibilities: Pioneer's solar panel has turned away from the sun; there's a large meteor blocking transmission; someone load Star Trek 3.2 into our vio processor.
 We can embody the truth, but we cannot know it.
 		-- Yates
 Philogyny recapitulates erogeny; erogeny recapitulates philogyny.
-You have an unusual understanding of the problems of human relationships.
+You have an unusual unrstanding of the problems of human relationships.
 I've found my niche.
-If you're wondering why I'm not there, there was this little hole in the bottom ...
+If you're wonring why I'm not there, there was this little hole in the bottom ...
 		-- John Croll
 "Don't come back until you have him", the Tick-Tock Man said quietly,